 Places to Interest

-..took its name from an old bleaching factory that was near by, the site of which is now below Anglezarke Resevoir.
+..took its name from an old bleaching factory that was nearby, the site of which is now below Anglezarke Resevoir.
 Other recorded spellings of the name are Leicester and Lister.
 Until the building of the reservoirs in the 1850's, the quarry was a very small concern.
 However, the reservoirs scheme needed thousands of tons of stone and production at the quarry increased significantly.
 Today the quarries are silent, apart from the hum of distant cars.
-There are many walks around the area and a metalled path through the quarry itself.
+There are many walks around the area and there is a metalled path through the quarry itself.
 Views from the top of the quarry are extensive on clear days.
 Car parking is plentiful.
 To view the remains follow this link

 Click any photograph on this page to view it at its full size

 Rivington Pike (SD 643138)

 Standing 1198 ft above sea level the Pike has a fair amount of history.
 The building on the summit is a grade two

 listed building.
 The present tower was built in 1733 by John Andrews.
 He built it on the foundations of a beacon that

 was used to warn of danger.
 The original beacon is known to have existed in the 1100's and is also known to have